Adversarially robust clustering with optimality guarantees: Proof of thm:ell1-subopt

-For general $k\geq 2$, we pick $\theta_1,\theta_2$ to be the centroids that are exactly $\Delta$ distance away and chosen according to the previous two centroid case.
+\textbf{General number of centroids.} For general $k\geq 2$, we pick $\theta_1,\theta_2$ to be the centroids that are exactly $\Delta$ distance away and chosen according to the previous two centroid case.
 As there are at least $n\alpha$ points in the cluster $T_1$, we get

 As we are labeling the points using the $\ell_1$ metric, for any $i\in T_1$, $\|Y_i-\hat \theta_1\|_1\geq \|Y_i-\hat \theta_2\|_1$ is a sufficient criteria to have $\hat z_i\neq 1$.
 This implies we have